Updated September 12, 2023

 Getting help for a drug problem is obviously the best way to prevent overdose in the first place.
 If you or a loved one needs help with substance abuse, you can get help with addiction, reclaim your life and get clean.

 Consuming too many drugs or too much alcohol causes the body to be unable to function as it should.
 This toxicity may cause malfunctioning in critical body systems and processes — such as temperature regulation, consciousness and breathing — or result in their failure altogether.
 Many drug overdoses result from overconsumption of opioids, including prescription pain pills and fentanyl.
 Clandestinely produced drugs — including heroin and methamphetamine — also cause tens of thousands of fatal and near-fatal overdoses each year.

-An overdose, often called OD, is not automatically fatal.
-In some cases, though, people may refer to the death of someone, saying “They OD’d on heroin.”
+An overdose, often called an OD, is not automatically fatal.
+In some cases, though, people may refer to someone’s death as “They OD’d on heroin.”
 This is sometimes a common term in television medical dramas.
 Yes, overdosing can be a cause of death, just like a heart attack can.
 But in many cases, when someone gets medical intervention fast enough for a heart attack, they can be saved.
 The same is true in overdose cases.

 According to the Centers for Disease Control and Prevention, there are many nonfatal overdoses for every fatal overdose reported.